practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05a - web languages on node.js, WebAssembly and Wasmtime/README.md

 - first, into [TypeScript](./random_streams_for_perf_stats.ts) with its **unsound** type system, and
 - then from there into [JavaScript](./random_streams_for_perf_stats.js) with its **unsound** type system, again with Duck.ai
-- however, Big AI driven efforts to transpile (from Groovy) into [ReScript](./random-streams-for-perf-stats.res) have then been only a slow affair with its **sound** type system:
+- however, Big AI driven efforts to transpile (from Groovy) into [ReScript](./random-streams-for-perf-stats.res) have then been only a slow affair with ReScripts's **sound** type system:

 [Everyday TypeScript: Type Soundness](https://www.executeprogram.com/courses/everyday-typescript/lessons/type-soundness)